 Floating shoes shot

-Floating shoe photography is another unique method to showcase your product.
+Floating shoe photography is another unique idea to showcase your product.
 You can use a thread to hang your shoes and take pictures of it.
 Thus, you get a great view of your product as given.

 Those are some of the popular shots you can get.
 You can add some variation of your own as well.

-Shoe Photography Tips
+Shoe Photography Ideas and Tips

 A lot can be assumed by the shoes people wear, and researchers from the University of Kansas revealed that some of those assumptions are accurate.
 Information like income, traits like age, choice etc. can be understood well.
 So, it is kind of true that you can tell a lot from the shoes people wear.